eurofurence/archive/README.md

 To host this page, you need a static webserver serving the contents of the `build` directory.

+To make changes to the page, you need node and npm.
+[Get it here.](https://nodejs.org/en/) Also make sure to run `npm install` before attempting to run `npm run build`.

-To add or modify the content of the page, e.g. to add a new convention or fix a URL to any resource, check out the `config.json` file in the `public` directory. __Do not change the `config.json` file in the build directory.
-It will be overwritten!__ (_That being said, you can of course change the `config.json` you put on the server to make a quick-fix without building the project.
-Just keep in mind that this change might be overwritten when you ever upgrade to a new version._)
+To add or modify the content of the page, e.g. to add a new convention or fix a URL to any resource, check out the `config.json` file in the `src` directory.
+After making the changes there, run `npm run build` to apply the changes.
+Afterwards, copy the files in the `build` directory to the server.

+__Do not try to modify files in the build directory.
+They will be overwritten!__

 ## Development

-If you just want to add new conventions or Daily Eurofurence Issues, you can do that by modifying the `config.json` file (see above).

 If you want to add more features or fix bugs on the site itself, you need to follow these steps: